Boccca2014/CodeGra.de/docs/user/preferences.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 If you do yet have a password because your CodeGrade account was created using your learning management system (e.g. Canvas), you should use our *reset password* dialog.
 More information on this process can be found by clicking the :fa:`info` icon next to the *Old Password* field.
-Your password can now be reset following the link sent by e-mail.
+Your password can now be reset following the link sent by email.

-.. note:: If your e-mail address of your CodeGrade LMS account is incorrect, please change your e-mail address in your LMS account and use the *here* button in the :fa:`info` window to force CodeGrade to change the e-mail address to the current LMS' e-mail address.
+.. note:: If your email address of your CodeGrade LMS account is incorrect, please change your email address in your LMS account and use the *here* button in the :fa:`info` window to force CodeGrade to change the email address to the current LMS' email address.

 Snippet Management
 ~~~~~~~~~~~~~~~~~~~